roq-trading/roq-api/README.md

 Requests will normally be forwarded from the client to the gateway.
 The client should normally receive asynchronous acknowledgement and/or updates.

-However, several error conditions specifically pertains to requests
+However, several error conditions specifically pertain to requests

 * Incorrect requests detected by the client controller should cause synchronous exceptions.
 * Disconnected (or non-ready) gateway should cause synchronous exceptions.